All About Webs of Rebellion and Its Author

 Now, more than ever, it's important to make our voices heard.
-Though I try to do this often on social media, there are things I want to write about in such detail that I can't fit them into a Facebook post.
+Though I've always tried to do this on social media, there are things I want to write about in such detail that I can't fit them into a Facebook post.
+Plus my Facebook is strictly friends-only, which, although obviously a conscious choice of mine, is another type of limit placed on the posts I make there.
 I decided to create a place of my own online where what I write is limitless -- and public.
 My hope is that my words can help inspire, be thought-provoking, and maybe even make an impact on someone or change a perspective.

 For most of my life, I had never been "into politics" and had certainly never pictured myself getting involved in political activism.
 And yes, I absolutely recognize my own privilege that allowed me to choose to ignore politics when others do not have that choice.
 But one thing I have always believed in is being kind to others, treating others equally and with respect.
 It pains me to see others being mistreated.